Food Technologists

 Introduction

-Food technologists, sometimes known as food scientists and food and flavor chemists, study the physical, chemical, and biological composition of food.
+Food technologists, who are sometimes known as food scientists and food and flavor chemists, study the physical, chemical, and biological composition of food.
 They develop methods for safely processing, preserving, and packaging food and search for ways to improve its flavor and nutritional value.
 They also conduct tests to ensure that products, from fresh produce to packaged meals, meet industry and government standards.
-Approximately 14,900 food technologists are employed in the United States.
+Approximately 14,500 food technologists are employed in the United States.

 Quick Facts